natdosan/cs188/README.md

 ### UC Berkeley - Intro to Artificial Intelligence, Summer 2023

-- In this semester's offering, topics differed from previous offerings.
+- In this semester's offering, topics differed from previous offerings (30% of the material was focused on ML and RL).
 Topics include:
 - Search (Graph, Tree, A*, Heuristics)
 - Constraint Satisfaction Problems
 - Games (MiniMax, Pruning, Adversarial Search)